Lucy Balian Rorke-Adams: Education

-Rorke-Adams entered the University of Minnesota as an undergraduate psychology major in 1947.
+Lucy Balian entered the University of Minnesota as an undergraduate psychology major in 1947.
 In the summer between her junior and senior undergraduate year, she spent time pursuing a research endeavor at the University of Innsbruck in Austria during which she learned German, which came in handy during her career.
-Rorke-Adams earned her BA in psychology in 1951, and she continued her education in psychology at Minnesota, going on to earn her masters in the subject in 1952.
+She earned her BA in psychology in 1951, and continued her education in psychology at Minnesota, going on to earn a master's degree in the subject in 1952.

-Rorke-Adams relied on work to earn enough money to fund her education.
+Balian relied on work to earn enough money to fund her education.
 As an undergraduate and graduate, to pay her tuition, she served as "girl friday" for a surgical supply salesman.
-After receiving her masters in psychology, she worked evenings in a psychology clinic doing psychological testing for the first two years of medical school.
+After receiving her master's degree in psychology, she worked evenings in a psychology clinic doing psychological testing for the first two years of medical school.
 For her final two years of medical school, she worked a research job in University of Minnesota's department of psychiatry.
 Starting in her second year of medical school, she also had an externship at a local Minneapolis hospital.

-In 1952, Rorke-Adams entered medical school at the University of Minnesota.
+In 1952, Balian entered medical school at the University of Minnesota.
 She was one of five women in her class of 110 people, and all her professors were male.
 She entered medical school with the goal of becoming a psychiatrist, but her focus soon shifted to neurosurgery.
-During an interview with the chief of neurosurgery, Rorke-Adams was told that pursuing such a field as a woman would be pointless because neurosurgery is a referral type of specialty and nobody would refer any cases to a woman.
+During an interview with the chief of neurosurgery, she was told that pursuing such a field as a woman would be pointless because neurosurgery is a referral type of specialty and nobody would refer any cases to a woman.
 However, this did not deter her.